Counseling is not an easy job. It looks noble but can be depressing. Still, there are people willing to do the job. But are they happy?

 However, on some level, it does boil down to the balance of the difficulty of the job and the satisfaction you find in it.

 In fact, job satisfaction is closely related to happiness.
 A 2010 meta-analysis reports that in general, job satisfaction is positively related to life satisfaction, happiness, positive affect, and the absence of negative affect.

 However, the same article posits that general subjective well-being may cause job satisfaction, not the other way around.
 If you’re happy, you’re more likely to be satisfied with your job.
 Still, there is no denying that dissatisfaction with your job will influence your overall happiness levels.

 So what makes a psychologist happy in their job?
-According to a 2012 study, the one of most important factors is work-life balance, as well as the sense of control at work.
-Other predictors of job satisfaction include working hours, case load, therapeutic mode, administrative responsibilities, professional improvement strategies, and negative client interactions.
+According to a 2012 study, one of the most important factors is work-life balance, as well as the sense of control at work.
+Other predictors of job satisfaction include working hours, caseload, therapeutic mode, administrative responsibilities, professional improvement strategies, and negative client interactions.